 Red-billed hornbill

-The red-billed hornbill (Tockus Ruaha) is frequently encountered in Tarangire and though a reasonably big bird (around 42cm in length) it’s one of the smaller hornbills (and lacks the obvious casque atop its bill that many other hornbills have).
-They nest in holes in trees and after the female is installed on the nest, the pair seal up the hole using mud, fruit pulp, and droppings, which helps predator proof the nest.
+The red-billed hornbill (Tockus Ruaha) is frequently encountered in Tarangire, and though a reasonably big bird (around 42cm in length), it’s one of the smaller hornbills (and lacks the obvious casque atop its bill that many other hornbills have).
+They nest in holes in trees, and after the female is installed on the nest, the pair seals up the hole using mud, fruit pulp, and droppings, which helps predator-proof the nest.
 They leave just enough of a hole for the male to be able to pass food into his mate and the young birds.
 As the chicks grow, and the space becomes tighter, the female breaks out, and then they reseal the hole and continue to feed the chicks through the small gap.

 Pygmy falcon